Find Affordable College Courses

 Women make up 36% of the materials engineering majors at the school.

-University of Pittsburgh - Pittsburgh Campus landed the #7 spot in the 2023 rankings for the most popular master’s degree materials engineering programs.
-Pitt is a very large public school located in the large city of Pittsburgh.
+University of Pittsburgh - Pittsburgh Campus did quite well in this year’s ranking of the most popular places for materials engineering students to get a master’s degree.
+It came in at #7 on the list.
+Pitt is a fairly large public school located in the city of Pittsburgh.

 Women make up 22% of the materials engineering majors at the school.